TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Templates.rst

 .. caution::

-   While this feature is powerful and allows overriding nearly any backend template, **it should be used with care**: Fluid templates of the core extensions are not considered API.
-The core development needs the freedom to add, change and delete Fluid templates any time, even for bugfix releases.
+   While this feature is powerful and allows overriding nearly any backend template, **it should be used with care**: Fluid templates of the Core extensions are not considered API.
+The Core development needs the freedom to add, change and delete Fluid templates any time, even for bugfix releases.
-   Template overrides are similar to an XCLASS in PHP - the core can not guarantee integrity on this level across versions.
+   Template overrides are similar to an XCLASS in PHP - the Core can not guarantee integrity on this level across versions.